Now Reading

 Will Granite Be Back in Style?

-Absolutely, yes.
+Absolutely.
 I think it’ll be back in style when the public taste pendulum swings back to warmer colors.
-I don’t think the blotchy builder-grade granites will be back for a very long time, though.
-When tastes head back to warm, I would imagine there would be new kinds of granite (maybe from an undiscovered granite mountain somewhere) that show up that feel fresh and new.
+The blotchy builder-grade granites won’t be back for a very long time, though.
+When tastes head back to warm, my prediction is for new kinds of granite (maybe from an undiscovered granite mountain somewhere) that show up that feel fresh and new.
 Quartz will stay in style as well, because it can be made to match any color preference or taste.

 Want to brighten up your kitchen?
 Add some color with these 3 fool-proof tips!
 Of course, don’t forget to follow us on InstagramFacebook and Pinterest to get your daily dose of farmhouse inspiration!